Stvff/MIV/readme.md

 It is good practice to attempt to solve a problem like this yourself when you encounter it; maybe there's a reason these more popular programs haven't done it.

-So, my idea is as follows:\
-MIV is a modular image viewer, where file formats are supported through plugins (as .so) files.
-These plugins must have a simple API, so that supporting a new image format is a simple task based on the reference implementation for that format.
-MIV arranges the windowing, the UI, file collection and preloading, and the plugins decode the images.

-A loose set of specific ideas and architecture is collected in `idea.md`.\
-As for now, I'm trying to get a passable image viewer with automatic file reloading for PPM files.
-This way, I'm creating a 'reference plugin' in C (see `MIV.h` and `meow.c`) that other people can then reference, should they choose to participate.

 ## Outline/Mission Statement
 So, my idea is as follows:\
 MIV is a modular image viewer, where file formats are supported through plugins (as `.so` files).
 These plugins must have a simple API, so that supporting a new image format is a simple task based on the reference implementation for that format.